michael1ding/michael1ding/README.md

+### Hey there!

-- 👋 Hello!
-It's @michael1ding
+- 👋 It's @michael1ding
 - 📚 Michael is a third year computer science student at the University of Waterloo
-- 🌱 Michael is currently getting deeper into software development and always looking to learn
+- 🌱 Michael is currently diving deeper into software engineering and always looking to learn
 - 👨🏻‍💻 Michael is looking for 2023 internships!
 - 😄 Michael seems like a cool guy, check out his projects or reach out at m28ding@uwaterloo.ca!